roypaulin/laTazza/Project/Requirements/RequirementDocument.md

 * Wants an unambiguous order with the real names of the products.
 * Wants to avoid to use email and phone calls as much as possible

+**Story**
+It's Monday morning and Gianfranco logs in the system.
+In the LaTazza interface, he is able to see the pending orders to prepare.
+Then, he begins to process the first order and, in the same interface, he can read which and how many boxes prepare.
+He collects all the capsules' boxes and prepares the shipment.
+When all the boxes are ready to be sent, he can close the shipping package and mark the order as sent.

 # Functional and non functional requirements